Why You Should Never Ride Down a Slide with a Child

 If you have a very small child and don’t feel comfortable letting them ride alone, place them on the slide at the halfway point while you stand next to the slide.
 Take off their shoes if they’re wearing rubber-soled sneakers, and make sure your child’s legs don’t touch the sides or sliding surface.

 While you’re on the playground, watching your little one go down the slide, there are a couple of additional things to be mindful of.
 Hot slide surfaces can be very consequential.
 Direct sunlight can heat plastic and metal slides enough to cause serious injuries.
 Surprisingly, it doesn’t even have to be all that hot outside.

 Be sure your kids are wearing long pants if the play equipment feels hot to the touch, and always be sure to touch the surface of the slide on a sunny day before letting your child climb on.

 The other common slide safety issue is insufficient safety surfacing.
-Falls around slides are inevitable, so the area around a slide needs to provide some protection.
-Asphalt and concrete don’t offer any shock-absorbing protection, but grass and dirt aren’t much better.
+Falls around slides are inevitable, so the area around a slide needs have the proper playground safety surfacing to help protect against serious injuries.

 Safety-tested poured-in-place rubber surfacing or rubber mulch from No Fault can help prevent injuries.
 This surfacing should extend at least 6 feet around play equipment and be professionally installed.
-Give us a call at 1–866–NFSPORT (637-7678) if you need to protect the hard surfaces in your play area; our experts will be happy to answer your questions and “slide into” the right safety surfacing products to fit your needs.
+Contact us if you need safety surface for your play area; our experts will be happy to answer your questions and “slide into” the right safety surfacing products to fit your needs.